The ruins of Inchbervis Castle probably date back to the 14th or 15th centuries, although the site may have been fortified at an earlier date.

 Interestingly Hunter also states that Stanley House “was built about 450 years ago”, placing it in the first half of the 15th century.
 It may be that Stanley House was constructed as a replacement for the old castle.

-There doesn’t appear to be much mention of the castle until the 16th century when George Durie, the abbot of Dunfermline, granted the lands, named in the document as Inchetrewie, to John Ross of Craigie and his wife Matilda Moncrieff in 1539.
-A Jacobus Fuda seems to have owned the lands of Inchtervy according to a charter of 1587.
+There doesn’t appear to be much mention of the castle until the 16th century when George Durie, the abbot of Dunfermline, granted the lands, named in the document as Inchetrewie, to John Ross of Craigie and his wife, Matilda Moncrieff, in 1539.

 The castle is marked on two different Pont maps, published in the late 16th century.
 On a map of the area of Auchtergaven and Kinclaven it is named Inchtreuy and drawn as a pair of towers joined by a wall or lower block through which is an arched gateway.
 The left tower seems to be four or five storeys in height with crenellated battlements while the right tower is three or four storeys in height with a pitched roof.

 On a map of Lower Strath Tay from Dunkeld to Benchil which partly covers the same area it is marked as Inchtyruy and drawn as a large four or five storey tower with crenellations.

 The property seems to have remained in the hands of the Ross family into the 17th century as on the 9th of March 1605 Robert Ross received a charter of the lands of Inchstravie, while a charter dated the 5th of December 1606 confirms John Ross as owning the lands of Inchstrevie.